 Payment and premiums depend on terms of the agreement such as whether the seller sets the price by the issue age or the actual age after the first year.

 Commonly, choosing to get coverage that exceeds Medicare comes in the form of a Medicare Supplement policy, or Medigap.

 Customers must pay their Medigap premiums directly to the private insurance company that offers it.

 Policyholders must be certain to make timely payment if they wish to keep the policy.
 Unlike other parts of the Medicare program, Medigap premiums will not deduct from Social Security income

 Timely payment is particularly important after one experiences a change in health status that might prevent the company from accepting the application.

 Deductions Guarantee Payment and Coverage

-Easy Pay is a free service to help make payments easy and regular.
-When selected, they will also deduct premiums for Part D prescription Drugs and Part C Medicare Advantage.
+If preferable to pay from a savings or checking account, Medicare Easy Pay is a free service to help make payments easy and regular.
+When selected, Easy Pay can also deduct premiums for a Part D policy or Part C Medicare Advantage plan.

-Comparison shopping is a great way to select plans in Part C, Medicare Advantage.
-One can compare items far beyond premiums to get a true picture of costs and benefits.
+Comparison shopping is a great way to select a plan from the Medicare Advantage program in order to get a true picture of costs and benefits.